Renni771/sLogger/README.md

   LogLevelSilent
 ```

-Setting the log level to `LogLevelWarn` will, for example, suppress all `LogLevelVerbose, LogLevelDebug, LogLevelInfo` logs.
+Setting the log level to `LogLevelWarn` will, for example, suppress all `LogLevelVerbose`, `LogLevelDebug`, `LogLevelInfo` logs.

 ## Contributing
-Please feel free to fork, extend and improve sLogger.
+Please feel free to fork, extend and improve simplelogger.
 Any contributions are appreciated.